Rorschach Data: How Biases Affect Reforms in Higher Education

 What would you make of this intervention?
 Would you implement it?
 Half of the students who participate in the reform have better results and the other half worse.
 Compounding the problem is that these are correlations, and it is not clear whether the intervention is actually causing the effects.
 Like most research in higher education, it is not a randomized controlled trial.
 Nevertheless, you proceed by assuming that the intervention is causing the results.
-Do you focus on the half that is positive and promote the intervention?
-Or do you recommend avoiding the reform due to the half that is negative?
+Do you focus on the half of the results that shows positive outcomes and thus promote the intervention?
+Or do you recommend avoiding the reform because of the negative results?
 Might your decision have anything to do with your views on remediation?

 Many people, including researchers, look at similar correlative data and come to the conclusions they wish to believe are correct, even if the data are indicating mixed results.
 When numbers can be interpreted with broad latitude due to complexity, an apt term for this phenomenon is Rorschach data.
 Unsurprisingly, most postsecondary research, studies, and data are noisy and complicated.
 They often resemble a Rorschach test: That is, what you get out of it is based on what you bring to it.

 Rorschach data is a type of confirmation bias, which is a bias that occurs when one finds evidence to support a preexisting belief.
 Worse yet, the very questions many researchers choose to ask, often based on their beliefs, skew what data they collect, pare down, and ultimately analyze.
-Thus the methods used for analysis are often flawed, and many journals exacerbate this by publishing mostly positive findings, a phenomenon referred to as publication bias.
-The fields of medicine and psychology have a reproducibility problem due to these and many other problems inherent in the extremely difficult process of designing proper studies and analyzing data without biases.
+Thus the methods used for analysis are often flawed (Aschwanden & King, 2015), and many journals exacerbate this by publishing mostly positive findings (Joober et al., 2012), a phenomenon referred to as publication bias.
+The fields of medicine and psychology (Ioannidis, 2005; Nosek, 2015) have a reproducibility problem due to these and many other problems inherent in the extremely difficult process of designing proper studies and analyzing data without biases.

 What often results from this flawed process is a false sense of certainty.
 This is where harm may occur.
 To show how the entire process of data selection and interpretation can result in flawed conclusions and harmful reforms based on those conclusions, this paper delves into a comparison of two studies involving similar remedial student tracking data, both of which can be interpreted differently based on what views researchers bring to the data.